- Causes Of Headache

 - Psychological problems such as depression, anxiety disorders

-A headache can sometimes be a symptom of tumors.
+A headache can sometimes be a symptom of tumors which manifests as early morning headaches with projectile vomiting’s.
 Hence all headaches should be addressed immediately.

 Cluster headaches usually affect children aged over 10 (5).
 These headaches occur in series on one side of the head, usually behind the eye, and last over a week or month.
 The affected eye may turn red, become watery, and have dilated pupils.
 Swelling of the eyelid, runny nose, or congestion and a swollen forehead are other symptoms.

 When To Worry About Headaches In Children?

 - Sudden onset associated with vomitings, neck stiffness, fever, and intolerance to light

 - They are frequent and occur more than once a month

 - They are present when the child wakes up and the headache does not go away even after getting adequate sleep

 - The pain is persistent and does not go away easily